Five minutes with Megan

 On my bucket list still yet to complete is: Buy a camper van, I would like to go all round Iceland and do the golden circle route.
 I also want to climb Ben Nevis this year, and do a road trip around America at some point in my life.

-My exciting moment: Or time, is when I spent a month in Japan, I started off in Tokyo, then went to Mount Fuji, Kyoto and Nara.
+My exciting moment: Or actually exciting time, is when I spent a month in Japan, I started off in Tokyo, then went to Mount Fuji, Kyoto and Nara.
 I saw the snow monkeys, cherry blossoms and hot springs.
 I love how clean everything is there, the culture is so different and everything works like clockwork.